Gather documents and information

 - Individual Tax Number (ITN) Application (If no SIN)

 - In order to be able to file your taxes you need to have your Social Insurance Number (SIN) or an Individual Tax Number (ITN).
 If you do not have either of these, you need to apply for an Individual Tax Number.

 - If you have filed a tax return in Canada before and have a valid social insurance number, you can submit your returning using NETFILE at http://www.netfile.gc.ca/dsclmr-eng.html.
-If this is your first time filing you will have to mail your tax return to the International Tax Office in Ottawa.
+If this is your first time filing most filers will have to mail their tax return to the Tax Office in Sudbury.
+Others may have to send it to the office in Winnipeg.
 Follow the instructions on our website.